How to Submit Consolidated e-Invoice via MyInvois Portal in Malaysia [Update 2025]

 What Is a Consolidated e-invoice?

-Supplier will be allowed to aggregate transactions with Buyers who do not require an e-Invoice on a monthly basis and submit a consolidated e-Invoice to IRB, within seven (7) calendar days after the month end.
+Suppliers will be allowed to aggregate transactions with Buyers who do not require an e-Invoice on a monthly basis and submit a consolidated e-Invoice to IRB within seven (7) calendar days after the month-end.

-While the MyInvois portal is now officially live, it is recommended that taxpayers test issuing e-invoices in the testing environment before proceeding with the live e-invoice issuance.
-This way, you can confidently test the system without worrying about potential errors affecting real e-invoices!
+While the MyInvois portal is now officially live, it is recommended that taxpayers first test issuing e-Invoice in the testing environment before proceeding with the live issuance.
+This will allow you to confidently test the system without the risk of errors affecting real e-Invoices!
 The sandbox testing environment (for those who are not required to implement e-invoicing yet ) is accessible at preprod-mytax.hasil.gov.my, a simulated platform provided by the IRB/LHDN.

 Step 1: New Document